Project Sidewinder: Overview

 The Project Sidewinder study was conducted by a joint Canadian intelligence task force, composed of members of the Canadian Security Intelligence Service (CSIS) and the Royal Canadian Mounted Police (RCMP) in 1997.

 The study's authors allege after submitting the first draft, political interference led to the project being sidelined.
 Canada's top spymaster is also accused of destroying evidence related to his case.

 Letters between CSIS and the RCMP reveal the report had been altered.
 The RCMP accused CSIS of altering the report in a way that ultimately undermined its integrity.
 CSIS acknowledged it altered the reports but maintains it was due to a disagreement of facts.

 A review by Canada's Security Intelligence Review Committee (SIRC) followed the leak.
 It concludes there is no threat that is ignored by the country's intelligence.
 As of 2021, academics say it is still unclear if that means the threat is overstated, or if intelligence is adequately monitoring the situation.

 In 2010, then director of CSIS Richard Fadden appeared on CBC News, and hinted the allegations are true.
 According to Fadden, the spy agency had been monitoring several members of British Columbia's municipal governments, due to the belief they are under the influence of foreign governments.
 He also alleged two provincial members of the Crown are under the influence of China, but declined to say which provinces.

-Fadden downplayed the seriousness of his allegations the following week, days ahead of the arrival of China's Premiere for the G20 Summit in Canada.
+Fadden downplayed the seriousness of his allegations the following week, days ahead of the arrival of China's premier for the G20 Summit in Canada.

 Researchers cite the report as a long line of evidence showing the influence operations of the United Front in Canada.

 In 2021, Michel Juneau-Katsuya, one of the officers that worked on the original project testified to the Parliament of Canada they believe the evidence to be true.
 They cited an incident identified by Elections Canada, where they had found Chinese embassies had donated to political parties.
 This had been one of the key allegations made in Project Sidewinder.